Rynchodon/ARMS/Player Readme.txt

 <PATHFINDING> searching for a path towards the destination
 <NO_PATH> could not find a path to the destination
 <NO_DEST> could not find a valid target or destination, this state is usually temporary
+<ERROR:(index)> Displays the index of the commands that could not be executed.
+The first command is at 0.
 <WAITING:(time)> a wait command was reached, display time remaining
 <ROTATING> rotating the ship
 <MOVING> heading towards the next stop